Treatment For Corns, Calluses & Warts In Des Moines, Mason City, and Pella, IA

 Once one of our foot doctors examines your plantar wart, removal surgery or cryotherapy may be required if you’re experiencing significant pain or if the wart is spreading.
 Both methods are effective and require very little recovery time, getting you back on your feet quickly.

 Not all sores are warts, so it is important to see a trained podiatrist to diagnose you.
 Reaction to injury, hidden slivers, and old puncture wounds can also result in painful sores.
 Dark brown or black warts can indicate a type of skin cancer and should be immediately examined.

 Contact the Foot Experts at EVFAS

 Not sure where to start?
-Our foot and ankle specialists in Des Moines and Mason City have the expertise to give you answers and pain relief.
+Our foot and ankle specialists in Des Moines, Mason City, and Pella have the expertise to give you answers and pain relief.
 Contact us today to schedule an appointment and start a treatment plan.